the-volte/dlc/README.md

-Simple demo to show DLC not working with ARM64 in CircleCI
+Simple demo to show DLC not working with ARM64 in CircleCI.

 # Build locally